-- 2.3.1 Continue and enhance the existing Fats, Oil, and Grease (FOG) Program, encouraging residents and businesses not to dispose of these things down drains. - 2.3.2 Review standards for utility infrastructure design in the City's technical construction codes and update codes as needed to ensure new infrastructure meets the latest standards and technology. - 2.3.3 Continue monitoring sanitary sewer overflows. - 2.3.3.1 Continue and expand the notification system for monitoring sanitary sewer overflows.
+- 2.3.2 Review standards for utility infrastructure design in the City's technical construction codes and update codes as needed to ensure new infrastructure meets the latest standards and technology. - 2.3.3 Continue monitoring sanitary sewer overflows. - 2.3.3.1 Continue and expand the notification system for monitoring sanitary sewer overflows.